mrsan22/NgxMatTypeahead/README.md

 ```

 ## Demo
+A simple Example can be found under `src/app` directory of this repository.
-TODO: Stackblitz link
+TODO: For seeing the example on Stackblitz Click here.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server and running the demo app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
+## Build the NgxMatTypeahead module

-Run `ng build NgxMatTypeahead` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build NgxMatTypeahead` to build the library.
+The build artifacts will be stored in the `dist/ngx-mat-typeahead` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests